shadowezz/Productiv/docs/DeveloperGuide.md

 ### Contact

-**Use case: UC31 - Add a contact**
+**Use case: C01 - Add a contact**

 **Precondition(s):**
 * User is in the contact mode.

+**Guarantee(s):**
+* The added contact will be reflected in the left and right panels.

 **MSS**
 1. User chooses to add a contact.
 2. User enters the command to add a contact into the command box.
-3. Productiv adds the contact into the contact list.
+3. Productiv adds the contact into the contact list and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC32 - Edit a contact**
+**Use case: C02 - Edit a contact**

 **Precondition(s):**
 * User is in the contact mode.
 * Contact to edit exists.

+**Guarantee(s):**
+* The edited contact will be reflected in the left and right panels.

 **MSS**
 1. User chooses to edit a contact.
 2. User enters the command to edit a contact into the command box.
-3. Productiv edits the contact accordingly.
+3. Productiv edits the contact accordingly and displays a success message in the feedback box.

    Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC33 - View a contact**
+**Use case: C03 - View a contact**

 **Precondition(s):**
 * User is in the contact mode.